Cosmo by Filisia

 Cosmo: Accessible gaming and multimedia interfaces used in learning and therapy

-Filisia, a multi-award-winning company that creates evidence-based systems that reimagine play and therapy for early years learners and people with additional needs.
+Filisia is a multi-award-winning company that reimagines play and therapy for early-year learners and people with additional needs.

-Our first product is Cosmo: a set of modular, wireless, hardware controllers and a software platform with interactive software exercises.
-The software helps train specific cognitive, communication and motor skills through games and musical expression.
-Therapists and educators can select among a variety of interactions that train socialisation, logical reasoning, exergaming, memory and turn taking skills among others.
-Cosmo collects and reports data of users’ abilities, offering a comprehensive data driven approach to therapy.
+Our first product is Cosmo: a platform of interactive IoT devices, iPad applications and data analytics tools used in education and elderly care settings.
+Cosmo comprises of modular, dynamic, hardware controllers and a software platform with interactive software exercises.
+The exercises help train cognitive, communication and motor skills through games and musical expression.
+Therapists and educators can select among various interactions that train socialisation, logical reasoning, exergaming, memory and turn-taking skills, among others.
+Cosmo collects and reports data on users’ abilities, offering a comprehensive data-driven approach to therapy.

 Cosmo has been co-designed with 200+ special educators, therapists, students and parents.
-It entered the market in October 2016.
-Cosmo is currently supporting the learning of thousands of students in 25+ countries and hundreds of schools, hospitals and therapy centers.
+It is currently supporting thousands of students in 20+ countries and hundreds of schools, hospitals and therapy centres.

-Since 2014, as a director, I’ve helped raise £600k in venture and grant funding and overviewed the steps below as well as setting the vision, strategy and business goals together with my co-founders and advisors.
+Since 2014, as a director, I’ve helped raise £600k in venture and grant funding and overviewed the product development as well as set the vision, strategy and business goals together with my co-founders and advisors.
 I’ve worked with software, electronics and mechanical engineers as well as parents, therapists, doctors, teachers and users across the product research and development phase.
 I undertook several parts of product development from need finding, to early prototyping, feature setting, validation of product-market fit, beta testing and designing the business and pricing model.